 Today is my mom’s birthday.
 Happy Birthday Mom!

 My mom HATES oatmeal.
-Which makes me question my relation to her, but we look way too much alike to question for too long.
+Which makes me question my relation to her as I obsessed with all recipes made with oats—but we look way too much alike to question for too long.

 My mom does not like oatmeal because she does not prefer a soggy texture to her morning breakfast.
 She is the type of person who needs to pour her milk onto her cereal just moments before she eats it, or you might as well throw it away.

-However, she has discovered she does like Steel Cut Oats.
+However, she has discovered after eating my Strawberries and Cream Overnight Oatmeal, she does like Steel Cut Oats.
 She loves their chewy and hearty texture.
 I enjoy them as well, but I could live on any type of oats!

-This oatmeal slices and resembles a decadent carrot cake, complete with a tangy “frosting.”
-But it comes together in minutes and can be prepared ahead in a large batch and eaten on throughout the week.
+This baked oatmeal slices and resembles a decadent carrot cake, complete with a tangy “frosting.”

 Did I mention that my mom is a busy career woman now?
 So a meal she can just warm up on during her busy work week scores extra bonus points for me–told you I am the perfect daughter!

-Let me encourage you to mix up a few things you probably have lying around in your pantry, bake it up on a weekend morning, or better yet, while dinner is baking one evening, and have breakfast done for the week.
+Let me encourage you to mix up a few things you probably have lying around in your pantry and bake up this Carrot Cake Baked Oatmeal on a weekend morning, or better yet, while dinner is baking one evening, and have breakfast done for the week.

 Baked Carrot Cake Oatmeal